 The Cost of Getting Sick

-Getting sick can begin with a weaken immune system partly due to being exposed to pollution, stress, fatigue, and unhealthy eating habits.
+Getting sick can begin with a weakened immune system partly due to being exposed to pollution, stress, fatigue, and unhealthy eating habits.

 For example, instead of going to bed early, you might work overtime.
 You might choose cheap fast food over healthy food.
-Or taking a cab instead of walking.
+Or take a cab instead of walking.